blue-yonder/tsfresh/docs/text/forecasting.rst

 Time series forecasting
 =======================

+Features that are extracted with *tsfresh* can be used for many different tasks, such as time series classification, compression or forecasting.
+This section explains how one can use the features for time series forecasting tasks.

 Lets assume that we have a DataFrame of one of the tsfresh :ref:`data-formats-label`.
 The "sort" column of such a container gives a sequential state to the individual measurements.
 In the case of time series this can be the *time* dimension while in the case of spectra the order is given by the *wavelength* or *frequency* dimensions.
 We can exploit this sequence to generate more input data out of single time series, by *rolling* over the data.

-Imagine the following situation:
+Now imagine the following situation:
-You have the data of certain sensors (e.g. EEG measurements) as the base to classify patients into a healthy and not healthy group (we oversimplify the problem here).
-Lets say you have sensor data of 100 time steps, so you may extract features for the forecasting of the patients healthiness by a classification algorithm.
-If you also have measurements of the healthiness for those 100 time steps (this is the target vector), then you could predict the healthiness of the patient in every time step, which essentially states a time series forecasting problem.
+You have the price of a certain stock, lets say Apple, for 100 time steps.
+Now, you want to build a feature based model to forecast future prices of the Apple stock.
-So, to do that, you want to extract features in every time step of the original time series while for example looking at the last 10 steps.
+So you will have to extract features in every time step of the original time series while looking at a certain number of past values.
-A rolling mechanism creates such time series for every time step by creating sub time series of the sensor data of the last 10 time steps.
+A rolling mechanism creates such time series for every time step by creating sub time series of the sensor data of the last *m* time steps.

+The following image illustrates the process:

 .. image:: ../images/rolling_mechanism_1.png
    :scale: 100 %
    :alt: The rolling mechanism
    :align: center

+So, we move the window that extract the features and then predict the next time step (which was not used to extract features).

 Another example can be found in streaming data, e.g. in Industry 4.0 applications.
 Here you typically get one new data row at a time and use this to for example predict machine failures.
 To train your model,